A “little” bit of detective work caught my eye on the Bristol & Avon Family History Society’s Facebook page in mid-Jan:

-“Hi I was wondering if anyone could help.
-I am researching Joseph Charles Newton he was born in 1849 in Bristol I believe, his father was Thomas Newton and mother unknown.
+“Hi, I was wondering if anyone could help.
+I am researching Joseph Charles Newton he was born in 1849 in Bristol I believe, his father was Thomas Newton and his mother unknown.
 Joseph, his father and 3 brothers were Master Mariners as stated in his obituary.
 Joseph married Alice Maria (surname unknown) they had 1 daughter Alice Jessie Newton.
-At some stage they came to Epping, Australia were Joseph died in 1903 , Alice Maria in 1907 and Alice Jessie in 1908.
-I know its not much to go on but has anyone seen any records of this family.
+At some stage, they came to Epping, Australia where Joseph died in 1903, Alice Maria in 1907 and Alice Jessie in 1908.
+I know it’s not much to go on but has anyone seen any records of this family?
 TIA (Tanya Magro)”

 Captain Joseph Charles NEWTON

 - “On the 23rd, at his residence, Epping Hotel, Epping, Captain JOSEPH NEWTON, late of Hong Kong, China, beloved husband of ALICE NEWTON, aged 54 years.
 [Sat 2 May 1903 – The Leader]

 - “The friends of the late Captain JOSEPH NEWTON are respectfully invited to follow his remains to the place of interment, the Epping Cemetery.
 The funeral is appointed to move from his residence, Epping Hotel, Epping, on Sunday 26th at 2 o’clock punctually.”
 [Fri 24 Apr 1903 – The Age]

 - “The funeral of the late Captain JOSEPH NEWTON took place on Sunday afternoon last, in the Epping cemetery.
 The deceased gentleman was a son of Captain NEWTON, Bristol, England, and three of his brothers are well-known Master Mariners.”
 [Mon 27 Apr 1903 – The Argus]

 The Australian Death Index states his father’s name was Thomas NEWTON.